Rupin Pass - rated among the top 3 treks to do in India

 This is Saruwas thatch.

-Day 5.
-Saruwas thatch 3400 mts to Dhanderas thatch 3560 mts (lower water fall camp)
+Day 5: Saruwas thatch to Dhanderas thatch (lower water fall camp)

 The heady sight behind you, walk along an even trail with snow patches on the mountain side to your right getting bigger and lower around you.
 Silver birches (Bhoj trees) are common, their barks peeling off to reveal the sacred Bhoj leaves.
 Collect a few as souvenirs.
 The legend goes that the epic Ramayana was written on these leaves.
 Climb to a bump on the trail – and let the big surprise of the day hit you.